“How could you possibly say that I have dementia? There’s not a single thing wrong with me!”

 Contact the experts in elderly care in Santa Barbara and the surrounding areas at Complete Care at Home for assistance with dementia care challenges, including anosognosia, ensuring the senior you love enjoys the best possible quality of life at all times.
 We work with families to supply compassionate, highly skilled respite care services, allowing family caregivers the opportunity to get away for a period of time to rest and recharge.

-Whether the older adult could benefit from a couple of hours of care each week or full-time, 24/7 specialized dementia care, we’re always available to help.
+Whether the older adult could benefit from a couple of hours of care each week or full-time, 24/7 specialized dementia care in Santa Barbara, CA and surrounding areas, we’re always available to help.
 Call us at 805-727-3445 to learn more, to find out if our services are available in your area, and to arrange a free in-home assessment.